 While staging and cleaning the home is important, there are things to mull over right now, while you’re still deciding.

-1. Determine your motivation
+1. Determine your motivation for selling your home

 If your motivation isn’t obvious, such as a job transfer or divorce, get clear on exactly why you want or need to sell the home.
 The reason that motivates you to sell will carry you from marketing to close of escrow.
 It is something to remind yourself of, to keep you motivated if times get tough during the sale process.